A/N: Warning for graphic violence.

 “Not even Dinara.”

-His voice, drifting over the crashing of the waves back to her, was amused.
+Roman’s voice, drifting over the crashing of the waves back to her, was amused.
 “Are you always such a pest?”

 “Yes,” Maebhe answered easily.
 “Right now, I’m assuming I allied myself with some sort of criminal.
 Murderer, arsonist, thief.
 You could be anything.
 You certainly know a good deal about breaking into prisons.”